robohydra/robohydra/docs/head/heads/index.md

   this property is optional, either this or `responses` must be present.
-* `responses` (optional): an array of responses to send to the client (round-robin).
+* `responses` (optional): an array of responses to send to the client (round-robin by default, but see `repeatMode`).
 Each response in the array can contain the properties `content`, `contentType` and `statusCode`.
 For each of these properties that is not given, the head's property is used instead.
 While this property is optional, either this or `content` must be present.
 * `path` (optional): the regular expression matching URL paths to be handled by this head.
-Defaults to `/` if not present.
+Defaults to `/.*` if not present.
 * `contentType` (optional): the value for the `Content-Type` header in the response.
 If not present and content is an object, defaults to `application/json`.
 * `statusCode` (optional): the status code for the response.
 By default it's 200.
+* `repeatMode` (optional): the way RoboHydra will repeat the responses when using the `responses` property.
+By default it's `round-robin`, but it can be set to `repeat-last` to make the head repeat the last response in the list.

 #### Examples